From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 FL involves frequent communication, which can introduce delays and increase costs.
 However, only a minority of studies (18\%) included communication efficiency in their evaluation.
 Metrics such as communication cost, number of communication rounds, and latency are crucial for understanding the effectiveness of FL systems~\citep{hosseini2023proportionally,malik2023dmfl_net}.

 Resource consumption is another crucial factor that has been underexplored, with only 12\% of the reviewed studies measuring computational costs in FL evaluation.
-Key metrics such as training time~\citep{wang2022privacy}, encryption time~\citep{liu2023bfg}, CPU and memory consumption~\citep{alam2023fedsepsis} are necessary for evaluating the computational efficiency of FL systems~\citep{kalapaaking2022smpc}.
+Key metrics such as training time~\citep{wang2022privacy}, encryption time~\citep{liu2023bfg}, CPU and memory consumption~\citep{alam2023fedsepsis} are necessary for evaluating the computational efficiency and understanding the feasibility of FL systems~\citep{kalapaaking2022smpc}.
+Without these metrics, it is challenging to comprehensively evaluate the trade-offs between performance and resource requirements, limiting the ability to assess the feasibility and practicality of deploying FL systems in resource-constrained healthcare environments.

 Privacy and security evaluations are fundamental for FL in healthcare.
 Despite this, only 16\% of the reviewed studies assessed these aspects, with methods focusing on vulnerabilities to attacks such as model inversion attacks, and DP guarantees.
 For instance, \cite{jin2023backdoor} evaluated the influence of model inversion attacks on synthetic medical images in FL settings. \cite{zhou2024ppml} offered theoretical guarantees for DP to assess the system's privacy resilience. \cite{hatamizadeh2023gradient} assessed various inversion attacks on medical images to measure and visualize potential data leakage in FL.